malmostad/vagnar/README.md

 So, what happened?

-* Nginx, MySQL, Elasticsearch and memcached are configured and installed as services
+* Nginx, MySQL and memcached are configured and installed as services
 * A database ready for Rails migration is created (see deployment below)
 * Logrotating and database backup are configured
 * Snakeoil SSL certs are generated as placeholders